bryanasdev000/bryanasdev000/README.md

 Proud Linux User (NixOS) and FLOSS lover.

 - 🔭 I'm currently working with infrastructure and a bit of development here and there, always focusing in free software
-- 🌱 I’m currently learning Kubernetes and its ecosystem
+- 🌱 I'm currently focusing my studies on Kubernetes and its ecosystem
 - 👯 I’m looking to collaborate on Nix, NixOS, Terraform, Kubernetes and Prometheus

 <!--